A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Experiments

+In contrast, several metrics exhibit noticeably weaker discriminative ability, including $PAF_\beta$, $AF_\beta$, $SF_\beta$, $TD$, and especially $NAB$.
+For example, although $PAF_\beta$ still produces relatively high scores for genuine detectors, the average scores of genuine and random predictors remain close (0.842 vs. 0.433), resulting in a modest effect size of only 3.715 and an AUC of 0.930.
+A similar pattern can be observed for $AF_\beta$, where the genuine and random scores (0.840 vs. 0.593) are insufficiently separated despite a high average genuine score.

+The issue becomes more pronounced for $TD$, where the average scores of genuine and random predictors are almost indistinguishable (0.904 vs. 0.896).
+Although the AUC remains relatively high (0.913), the effect size drops to 4.342 and the monotonicity coefficient decreases substantially ($\rho = 0.440$), indicating limited ability to consistently rank genuine detectors above random predictions.

-In contrast, metrics such as $PaF_\beta$, $PATE^{\varepsilon\delta}$, and especially $NAB$ show noticeably weaker discriminative ability.
-For instance, in the case of $PaF_\beta$, the average scores of genuine and random predictors are close (0.702 vs. 0.664), with an effect size of only about 3.98 and an AUC of roughly 0.784.
-The situation is even worse for $NAB$, whose effect size and AUC are both low, and the monotonicity coefficient drops to approximately $\rho = 0.049$.
-This indicates that, under the random baseline setting, this metric cannot reliably differentiate noise from meaningful detection results.
-Consequently, these metrics should be interpreted with caution, preferably used jointly with more robust metrics, or avoided as standalone evaluation criteria.
+The most problematic case is $NAB$, which exhibits both a very low AUC (0.645) and a negative effect size (-0.420), along with a negative monotonicity coefficient ($\rho = -0.552$).
+This indicates that, under the random baseline setting, the metric may even rank random predictions comparably to or better than genuine detectors.
+Consequently, these metrics should be interpreted with caution.
+In practice, they are better used alongside more robust metrics or avoided as standalone evaluation criteria when assessing anomaly detection performance.